-On the Gottman Relationship Blog, many of our postings have been related to Dr. Gottman’s methods for “turning towards” and “turning away” from bids for attention from your partner.
-If you’ve attempted to apply his research-based findings to your own relationship and found that the task of integrating science into reality is really, really difficult, today’s posting is for you!
+On the Gottman Relationship Blog, we often talk about “turning towards” and “turning away” from bids for attention from your partner.
+If you’ve attempted to apply these research-based findings to your own relationship and found that the task of integrating science into reality is really, really difficult, this post is for you!
 You may feel that, despite the clear benefits of using The Gottman Method, the degree of stress that you undergo in your relationship makes our method almost impossible to apply with your own partner.
-This week, we want to show you specific examples for ways to build trust in stressful times, so that you may feel far more confident and empowered in integrating The Gottman Method into your own life.
+We want to show you specific examples for ways to build trust in stressful times, so that you may feel far more confident and empowered in integrating The Gottman Method into your own life.

 Dr. Gottman’s definitions for the following behaviors are given below, as well as examples to clarify the ways in which they may be expressed.
 For the sake of this exercise, we are going to keep the bid (one which you’ve likely made on many occasions) the same in each scenario:

 Nearly Passive Responses

 These are one or two word comments or mild shifts in behavior with no verbal response – your partner may not stop what they are doing, but you know that you’ve been heard, e.g.

 Sam: “Do you want to go out tonight?”